TristanGitHub/Laravel-setup-guide/README.md

 Installing Laravel on Ubuntu 16.04 is pretty much easy.
 Follow this step by step guide and you should have Laravel up and running in few minutes.

-## 2. Update and Upgrade
+## Step 1 Update and Upgrade
     sudo apt-get update
     sudo apt-get upgrade -y

-## 3. Create new sudo user
+## Step 2 Create a new sudo user
-Before we start we will need a
+If you're using a fresh installation of Ubuntu you are proberbaley loggedin as root user.
+This example creates a new user calledc "Tyrell", but you should replace it with the username you like.
     adduser tyrell
     usermod -aG sudo tyrell
     su - tyrell